jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 ### 214 Part 2 of Schedule 1 amended
 (1) Part 2 of Schedule 1 is amended by omitting the item relating to the Proceeds of Crime Act 1991.
-(2) Part 2 of Schedule 1 is amended by inserting the following item after the item relating to the Criminal Investigations (Bodily Samples) Act 1995:Criminal Proceeds (Recovery) Act 2009150Contravention of restraining orders or foreign restraining orders151Contravention of forfeiture orders or foreign forfeiture orders152Failing to comply with orders and search warrants154Offence to disclose existence or operation of search order155Offence of obstruction
+(2) Part 2 of Schedule 1 is amended by inserting the following item after the item relating to the Criminal Investigations (Bodily Samples) Act 1995:The following table is small in size and has 3 columns.
+This table amends Part 2 of Schedule 1 of the Criminal Investigations (Bodily Samples) Act 1995 and should be read with that table to provide understanding of the context.Criminal Proceeds (Recovery) Act 2009150Contravention of restraining orders or foreign restraining orders151Contravention of forfeiture orders or foreign forfeiture orders152Failing to comply with orders and search warrants154Offence to disclose existence or operation of search order155Offence of obstruction

 **Amendments to Tax Administration Act 1994**